Skip to main content

 At some point, you start wondering if your home’s electrical system is trying to tell you something.

-And if we are being honest, most homeowners ignore it longer than they should.
-Not because they do not care, but because it is hard to tell what is normal and what is not.
-Electrical issues are a little like that one check engine light.
-It might be nothing… or it might ruin your whole week.
+And if we’re being honest, most homeowners ignore it longer than they should.
+Not because they don’t care, but because it’s hard to tell what’s normal and what’s not.
+Electrical issues are a lot like that check engine light.
+It might be nothing, or it might turn into a bigger and more expensive problem, or worse, a safety risk.

 You might even catch yourself doing that thing where you flip the breaker back on and just hope it behaves this time.
 Like somehow it learned its lesson.

 At Integra Electrical, we inspect electrical panels in homes across Des Moines and the surrounding areas every single day.
-Some panels are working exactly how they should.
-Others are quietly struggling to keep up with what modern homes demand.
+We see panels that are working exactly how they should, and others that are maxed out, outdated, or one step away from causing bigger issues.

 The 7 signs your Des Moines home needs a panel upgrade are: